 In October of each year, the Washington University School of Medicine hosts a schoolwide, half-day Research Training Symposium and Poster Session.
 All MSCI scholars are strongly encouraged to submit an abstract and present a poster at the symposium each year of their appointments.
 Scholars are given the option to have their research considered for an oral presentation.

 Scholars are expected to complete required program evaluations twice per year.
-These evaluations are administered online and are mandatory for all scholars.
+These evaluations are administered online and mandatory for all scholars.
 Scholars are also required to complete an exit interview one month prior to completing their degree.

 Level of Education

-MSCI candidates must either be enrolled in a pre- or postdoctoral mentored research program at Washington University School of Medicine or hold a postdoctoral appointment in health science at Washington University or one of the Institute of Clinical and Translational Sciences (ICTS) affiliates.
+MSCI candidates must either be enrolled in a predoctoral or postdoctoral mentored research program at Washington University School of Medicine or hold a postdoctoral appointment in health science at Washington University or one of the Institute of Clinical and Translational Sciences (ICTS) affiliates.

-Eligible applicants must be citizens or noncitizen nationals of the United States, or have been lawfully admitted to the United States for permanent residence and have in their possession an Alien Registration Receipt Card (I-151 or I-551) or other legal verification of admission for permanent residence.
+Eligible applicants must be citizens or noncitizen nationals of the United States, or they must have been lawfully admitted to the United States for permanent residence and have in their possession an Alien Registration Receipt Card (I-151 or I-551) or other legal verification of admission for permanent residence.
 Individuals on temporary or student visas are eligible provided that they hold a valid U.S. visa and a postdoctoral appointment at Washington University or one of the ICTS affiliates.
 The MSCI program is unable to sponsor visas.
 Typically, students who desire to enter the program obtain a visa sponsored through their research department.

 All applicants must be conducting clinical and translational research.
-Clinical research is defined as patient-oriented research, that is, research conducted with human subjects or on material of human origin such as tissues, specimens and cognitive phenomena, for which an investigator or colleague directly interacts with human subjects.
+Clinical research is defined as patient-oriented research: research conducted with human subjects or on material of human origin (e.g., tissues, specimens, cognitive phenomena) for which an investigator or colleague directly interacts with human subjects.